etcetc/OBLogger/README.md

 To show the log file, you configure a trigger and upon the trigger present the OBViewController.
 The viewcontroller shows its TextView, color-coding the different types of log messages, and allowing you to filter on different levels.

 Again, the best demonstration is in OBViewController.m in the Example.

+### Catching errors in your application

+When OBLogger.error, or it's wrapping macro OB_ERROR is called, it generates a notification event.
+You can subscribe to that event via

+    [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(receivedError:) name: OBLoggerErrorNotification object:nil];

+to catch the error.
+A similar function is available for warnings.
+Note that unfortunatley the design is deficient in that the observer will only get a string, not an error object.

 ## Requirements